 A Small Skirmish - Reveals Something Much Deeper.

 Unfortunately, the following will not endear me to a certain cadre within a fellowship of which I once was a part, but it is the Truth that has surfaced that needs to be addressed for the betterment of us all.

 Sadly, this anecdote is fairly spot on with how the world attempts to use the Word of God to justify their sinful and worldly lifestyles, including their politics and relationships.
-Even worse, this is extremely prevalent within Christian circles and what really troubles me is that many of those practicing this pseudo-Christianity should really know better, being related to the "pastor" of the church.
-Somewhere along the line as per Cool Hand Luke, "there has been a failure to communicate".
-Out of the above little firestorm, a concerned parishioner who was watching from the sidelines asked me if I would explain Matthew 25:35; a verse bandied about by those trying to justify allowing uncontrolled refuge' immigration into America.
+Even worse, this is extremely prevalent within Christian circles and what really troubles me is that many of those practicing this pseudo-Christianity should really know better, and sadly being related to the pastor of the church.
+Somewhere along the line as per Cool Hand Luke, 'there has been a failure to communicate'.
+Out of the above little firestorm, a concerned parishioner who was watching from the sidelines asked me if I would explain Matthew 25:35; a verse bandied about by those trying to justify allowing uncontrolled refugee' immigration into America.
 On to Matthew 25.

 The Word of God is alive Hebrews 4:12 but the power does not reside in the paper and ink.
 The power resides solely in the Holy Spirit who only communes with those who are born-again.
 Only their lives are impacted by the Word through the simple act of reading words of ink written on paper.
 Without Him, those words are foolishness and empty gibberish; often used by fools and the wicked to justify sinful and empty behavior.
 The real problem arises when the supposed believers justify non-biblical behavior(s) by taking a scripture here and there out of context as it suits their perceived need.
 To the non-believer, being contextual is nearly impossible whereas finding a singular scripture out of context is easy and satisfies easily the dullest of minds.
 Now Matthew 25:35